open-contracting/european-union-support/2019_regulation.md

 When writing the eForms guidance:

+* Check for [open issues](https://github.com/open-contracting/european-union-support/issues) for the business term
 * If the eForms field uses a codelist:

   1. Find the authority table in [EU Vocabularies](https://op.europa.eu/en/web/eu-vocabularies/authority-tables)